lanl/yelpapi/README.md

     python setup.py install

 ## USING THIS CODE
-This API is demonstrated more thoroughly in [examples.py](examples/examples.py), but the following chunk of code demonstrates use of yelpapi.
+This API is demonstrated more thoroughly in [examples.py](examples/examples.py), but the following chunk of code demonstrates basic use of yelpapi.

 ```python
 from yelpapi import YelpAPI